tohtsky/irspack/docs/source/feature_aware_ials.rst

      - 0.02288
      - 0.04510

-Feature-aware iALS achieves 1.90 times the NDCG of ordinary iALS and 5.26 times that of TopPop on all targets.
-Recall and hit rate are also approximately doubled relative to ordinary iALS.
+Feature-aware iALS also achieves 5.26 times the NDCG of TopPop.
+Recall and hit rate are approximately doubled relative to ordinary iALS.

 .. list-table:: Recommendation diversity on all test targets
    :header-rows: 1